-Many Fostoria pieces were marked with paper labels like this one.
+Many Fostoria pieces were marked with paper labels such as this one.
 Most were removed through washing and wear, however, so those pieces must be identified by the pattern or etching present on the piece.
-This particular label was found on Fostoria Coin Glass, which was produced from the 1960s through 1986.Continue to 10 of 22 below.
+This particular label was found on Fostoria Coin Glass, which was produced from the 1960s through 1986.Continue to 9 of 21 below.

 This is the mark of Emile Gallé’s workshop operating in Nancy, France.
 This is one of a number of authentic signature styles used by the Gallé workshop, which also include a vertical version and a two-lined etched mark.
 Gallé died in 1904, and objects produced from that time through 1914 feature a star before the mark.

 Be aware that poor quality "Gallé" pieces are being produced in China and sold in gift shops around the United States.
 In comparison to authentic Gallé pieces, these are molded rather than etched, acid cut or decorated in some other hand-applied fashion.